The 12 best Spanish Rosé Wines to try in 2021

 Bertrand Sourdais transfers to this wine the subtle elaboration of pressing the champagne to obtain only the best must in the flower of fine red and white "Albillo" grapes from pre-phylloxera vineyards.
 Fermented in 500-litre barrels, it achieves the maximum expression of Spanish Rose Wine.

-We say bye with this phrase of Napoleon:
+We say bye with this phrase from Napoleon:

 Nothing makes the future look so rosy as to contemplate it through a glass of wine.